Learn How Blogging and SEO Can Help Boost Your Plumbing Business

 Blogging Works Alongside Other Marketing Strategies

 By itself, a blog isn’t a complete marketing strategy.
 As Holmgren explained, a blog is a great long-term marketing strategy that will pay off over a matter of years.
 But you should always be trying new things that help you attract new leads and retain existing customers.
-Try a mix of tactics to ensure both short-term and long-term growth.
+Try a mix of tactics to ensure both short-term (such as using plumbing software) and long-term growth.

 Housecall Pro is rated the #1 software to run your HVAC, Plumbing, Electrical, Carpet Cleaning and other home service businesses.
 Our features allow you to schedule and dispatch jobs, get booked online, send invoice and receive payment within minutes whether if you are in the office or out in the field.
 This comprehensive software can help you grow revenue by 30% in one year and save up to 500 hours a year.
 Join all the other successful home service businesses who have already started and try Housecall Pro for 14 days free today.